rahulbaburaj/rahulbaburaj.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you'd want to work with me!
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+My name is Rahul Baburajan.
+I am a quick learner with an ability to grasp out of domain knowledge with ease.
+Over the years I've explored the field of Deep Learning thorugh the eyes of an early stage startup team, a researcher and as a consultant.
+I've seen the field grow over the past 6 years.

 What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.